-Rethink Orphanages: better solutions for children is a cross-sector network that aims to prevent the unnecessary institutionalisation of children by shifting the way Australia engages with overseas aid and development.
+Rethink Orphanages Network: better solutions for children is a cross-sector network that aims to prevent the unnecessary institutionalisation of children by shifting the way Australia engages with overseas aid and development.

 More than 8 million children live in institutions globally, despite the fact that over 80% of these children have parents or family.
 Children who grow up in orphanages experience attachment disorders, developmental delays, and have difficultly forming relationships in adulthood.
 The effects of institutionalisation can last a lifetime and even impact upon following generations.